Hafting/tergen/README.md

 - The simulation needs some sea.
 Sea provides water for weather simulation, and termination for rivers.
 A world with very little sea may fail in strange ways.
 Earth is 29% land, 71% sea.

 ## History
+- July 2025: Extended terrain using Ice extra for frozen seas/lakes
 - June 2025: Generation of big rivers, when using extended terrain.
 - May  2025: Much work on erosion, lakes and sea level.
 All rivers should reach the sea now.
 - Apr.
 2025: Use relative wetness for assigning terrain types.
 Better placement of deserts